+A key obstacle to the sustainable control of malaria is the evolutionary arms race between mosquitoes, and insecticide-based mosquito control.
 Strong selection pressures generated by insecticide-based agricultural pest and disease vector control activities have resulted in the independent evolution of a diverse range of mechanisms that confer insecticide resistance (IR) phenotypes in numerous insect species8.
 One of the earliest described IR mechanisms was the emergence of knock-down resistance (kdr), mediated by mutations in the target-site of pyrethroid and organochlorine insecticides, located in the voltage-gated sodium channel gene (Vgsc), an essential component of the nervous system9.
-These kdr-driven resistance phenotypes appeared rapidly after the introduction of the organochlorine dichloro-diphenyl-trichloroethane (DDT) spraying for insect control in the mid-20th century10.
-Knock-down resistance11,12, the key ingredient in ITNs - the first line of defence against malaria.
-The threat posed by IR to malaria vector control has led to intense efforts to develop coordinated strategies for IR management that integrate entomological, molecular, and genomic surveillance data towards proactive strategies for mitigating the impacts of IR13,14.
+These kdr-driven resistance phenotypes appeared rapidly after the introduction of the organochlorine dichloro-diphenyl-trichloroethane (DDT) spraying for insect control in the mid-20th century10 and eventually evolving to confer resistance to pyrethroids 11,12, the key ingredient in ITNs - the first line of defence against malaria.
+In an era of stalling gains of malaria control [REF], and concerted efforts both to develop a new generation of ITN and IRS products [REF], and proactively manage the deployment existing insecticides to maximise efficacy, intensified surveillance, including genomic surveillance [REF], of malaria vector populations is critical for providing real-time warning of insecticide resistance emergence.

-As part of a genomic survey done in Tanzania to understand the evolution and spread of insecticide resistance in Anopheles funestus - the dominant malaria vector in Eastern and Southern Africa15, we report the first discovery of kdr mutations in An. funestus.
-Despite a complete ban on DDT use for agriculture and vector control in Tanzania since 200816, we discover that this mutation confers resistance to DDT, and suggests environmental contamination from extensive DDT stockpiles17, or unofficial agricultural use, as possible causes.
-The emergence of kdr, which confers resistance to insecticides in major crop pests and vectors of disease, such as An. gambiae and Aedes aegypti18, highlights the potential of chemical insecticide contamination or unofficial use to exert unexpected and potentially harmful impacts on public health.
+As part of phenotypic and genomic surveillance done in Tanzania to understand the evolution and spread of insecticide resistance in Anopheles funestus - the dominant malaria vector in Eastern and Southern Africa15, we report the first discovery of kdr mutations in An. funestus.
+We discover that this mutation confers resistance to DDT, but not deltamethrin, despite a complete ban on DDT use for agriculture and vector control in Tanzania since 200816.
+We suggest environmental contamination from extensive DDT stockpiles17, or unofficial agricultural use, as possible causes.
+The emergence of kdr, which threatens the control of major crop pests and vectors of disease, such as An. gambiae and Aedes aegypti18, highlights the potential of chemical insecticide contamination or unofficial use to exert unexpected and potentially harmful impacts on public health.

-19,2021
+Results

+Resistance to all major classes of insecticide is common in An. funestus and is primarily mediated through the increased activity of enzymes that bind to and metabolise insecticides (metabolic resistance)19,20.
+This contrasts with An. gambiae where resistance is mostly conferred by a combination of metabolic and target-site resistance8.
+As part of an insecticide resistance surveillance study (REF), we investigated phenotypic resistance (as measured by mosquito survival 24hours following insecticide exposure) in An. funestus to the discriminating doses of deltamethrin (type II pyrethroid) and DDT and tested whether the metabolic enzyme synergist piperonyl butoxide (PBO), which is increasingly used on ITNs21, could restore susceptibility in pyrethroid-resistant populations in Tanzania.
+The mosquitoes were phenotypically resistant to deltamethrin; lowest in south-eastern Tanzania, Lindi (7%, CI 3.4 – 15.7), and highest in the west Katavi (55%, CI 43.9 – 65.5) but PBO restored susceptibility in all locations.
+Resistance to DDT was recorded only in Morogoro region (68%, CI 57.8 - 77.9) (Figure 1B).
+The DDT binding site in mosquitoes is on the Vgsc, and mutations on this gene are strongly linked to resistance phonotypes in An. gambiae (REF).